Carly07/the_gin_shed/README.md

 * Click on the 'View Blog' button and confirm that it leads to the blog results page

 #### About Us Page
-* Go to About Us page, confirm that the Page title, subheading and text are display in container to the centre as expected.
+* Go to About Us page, confirm that the Page title, subheading, text and map are display as expected.
-* Check that the background image is displayed as expected.
+* Check that the image is displayed as expected.

 #### Contact Us Page
 * Navigate to the contact page and confirm that the contact form is laid out as expected.